Metacognition in Secondary Schools: Exam-Ready StrategiesSecondary learners compare strategy choices before revising a task with teacher guidance.

 • Transfer: "I can apply this to a problem I haven't seen before"

-Without this distinction, learners mistake fluency for understanding and revise ineffectively (practising what they already know).
+Without this distinction, learners can mistake fluency for understanding.
+They may then revise in ineffective ways, such as practising what they already know.

 Teaching Metacognitive Knowledge: Strategy Awareness